Gradient12/Mid-term_PhiladelphiaHistoricStreets/README.md

 dataset: philadelphia-historic-streets.geojson

-Slide 1 - Paving materials
+Slide 1 - Paving materials:
   use different lines to show different paving material;

-Slide 2 - Street length
+Slide 2 - Street length:
   use color to show street length;

-Slide 3 - Street Class
+Slide 3 - Street Class:
   use color to show street class;

 Use two buttons to navigate.